-The Holy Grail of American sports, the Super Bowl is one of the biggest global sporting events, with the match itself, post-game celebrations, half-time show and even the TV adverts something that many look forward to all season long.
-Of course, Aussie fans have had to settle for late nights and early mornings to keep up to date with the regular NFL season, but where can you watch Super Bowl 57 live here in Australia?
+The Super Bowl is one of the biggest global sporting events, with the match itself, post-game celebrations, half-time show and even the TV adverts something that many look forward to all season long.
+If you’re wondering where to watch the Super Bowl in Australia, you’ve come to the right place.
+Of course, Aussie fans have had to settle for late nights and early mornings to keep up to date with the regular NFL season, but where can you watch Super Bowl 59 live here in Australia?
 Find out with this Canstar Blue guide.

 Brand | Subscription Type | No. of Screens/same time viewing | Advertised Cost^^/month | |